IBM/prompt-declaration-language/README.md

 When we execute this program with the PDL interpreter, we obtain the following document:

 ```

 @SuppressWarnings("unchecked")
 public static Map<String, String> deserializeOffsetMap(String lastSourceOffset) throws IOException {
   Map<String, String> offsetMap;
   if (lastSourceOffset == null || lastSourceOffset.isEmpty()) {
     offsetMap = new HashMap<>();
   } else {
     offsetMap = JSON_MAPPER.readValue(lastSourceOffset, Map.class);
   }
   return offsetMap;
 }

-Answer:
-The above code is a part of the StreamSets Data Collector that deserializes an offset map from a string.
-The function takes in a string representing the last source offset and returns a map containing the deserialized offsets.

-The @SuppressWarnings annotation is used to suppress warnings related to unchecked operations performed by the Jackson library.
-This is necessary because the deserializeOffsetMap function uses generics to handle different types of maps, but the Jackson library does not support generic types.

-The deserializeOffsetMap function first checks if the lastSourceOffset parameter is null or empty.
-If it is, then a new empty map is created and returned.
-Otherwise, the lastSourceOffset parameter is deserialized using the Jackson library's ObjectMapper class and returned as a map.
+The code is used to deserialize a string into a map.
+The string is expected to be a JSON representation of a map.
+If the string is null or empty, an empty map is returned.
+Otherwise, the string is deserialized using the Jackson library and the resulting map is returned.

+The code uses the `@SuppressWarnings("unchecked")` annotation to suppress the warning that the `JSON_MAPPER.readValue()` method returns an `Object` and not a `Map`.
+This is safe because the Jackson library is used to deserialize the string into a map, and it will throw an exception if the string is not a valid JSON representation of a map.

+The code also handles the case where the string is not a valid JSON representation of a map by throwing an `IOException`.
+This can happen if the string contains invalid JSON syntax or if it does not represent a map.
 ```

 Notice that in PDL variables are used to templatize any entity in the document, not just textual prompts to LLMs.
 We can add a block to this document to evaluate the quality of the output using a similarity metric with respect to our [ground truth](https://github.com/IBM/prompt-declaration-language/blob/main/examples/code/ground_truth.txt).
 See [file](https://github.com/IBM/prompt-declaration-language/blob/main/examples/code/code-eval.yaml):